Navigation » List of Schools » Los Angeles City College » Sociology » Soc 001 – Introduction to Sociology » Fall 2019 » Exam 1

 A The early IQ tests lacked reliability.

-B The early IQ tests were improperly administered.
+B The early IQ tests lacked validity.

 C The early IQ tests were based on a faulty hypothesis.